 4 Modified full participation, with moderate support: • Full participation, with moderate levels of support to maximise learning outcomes and address identified barriers to learning, which are mild to moderate in nature.
-Adaptations and support are planned and managed by Academic Support specialists, with regular review and case management for interventions. • This includes any examination/test accommodations, remedial interventions, additional therapies (e.g. Speech and Language Therapy, Occupational Therapy, Remedial Therapy), as well as skills support interventions agreed upon in the student's Individual Support Plan.
-5 Modified participation, with high support: • Participation in most activities with high levels of ongoing assistance and support to address identified barriers to learning, which are more intensive in nature. • Requires a specialist programme and additional support in a number of areas, including ongoing monitoring and adaptation of curriculum and assessment practices to facilitate participation and maximise learning outcomes.
 Adaptations and support are planned and managed by Academic Support specialists, with regular review and case management for interventions.
+This includes any examination/test accommodations, remedial interventions, additional therapies (e.g. Speech and Language Therapy, Occupational Therapy, Remedial Therapy), as well as skills support interventions agreed upon in the student's Individual Support Plan.
+5 Modified participation, with high support: Participation in most activities with high levels of ongoing assistance and support to address identified barriers to learning, which are more intensive in nature.
+Requires a specialist programme and additional support in several areas, including ongoing monitoring and adaptation of curriculum and assessment practices to facilitate participation and maximise learning outcomes.
+Adaptations and support are planned and managed by Academic Support specialists, with regular review and case management for interventions.
 This might include the adaptation of assessments and/or curriculum requirements, exemptions from subjects, Individualised Education Programmes (IEP), Modified Learning Programmes (MLP), the use of an in-class facilitator, as well as more intensive support interventions agreed upon in the student's Individual Support Plan.
-6 Participation is not possible: The school is unable to offer the level of support required to meet the specific academic needs of the student and/or adequately accommodate the severe nature of their barriers to learning within the College's available resources and educational structures. • The decision that participation is not possible is made at the discretion of each school on the St Stithians College campus and takes into account national legislation and policies, including the Constitution of South Africa (Act 108 of 1996), the Children's Act (Act 28 of 2005), the South African Schools Act (Act 84 of 1000) and Children's Act (Act 38 of 2005), the South African Schools Act (Act 84 of 1999) and the Department of Education's national policies and guidelines.
-Based on the above Acts, the guiding principles for exclusion are: O The best interests of the student. o The school's inability, as a mainstream school, to create an 'enabling environment' to respond to the special needs a student might have so that dignity, self-reliance and active participation in the community are ensured.
-This includes limitations/ restrictions on the College's resources and the College's ability to provide appropriate educational outcomes for a student with significant and severe barriers to learning. o An approach has been followed which is conducive to open communication and problem-solving, and which is free from discrimination.
-The decision that participation in the College's educational context is not possible is made in consultation with professionals working with the student, and consideration of the recommendations by these professionals for school placement is noted.
+6 Participation is not possible: □ The school is unable to offer the level of support required to meet the specific academic needs of the student and/or adequately accommodate the severe nature of their barriers to learning within the College's available resources and educational structures.
+The decision that participation is not possible is made at the discretion of each school on the St Stithians College campus and considers national legislation and policies, including the Constitution of South Africa (Act 108 of 1996), the Children's Act (Act 38 of 2005), the South African Schools Act (Act 84 of 1999) and the Department of Education's national policies and guidelines.
+Based on the above Acts, the guiding principles for exclusion are: o The best interests of the student.
+O The school's inability, as a mainstream school, to create an 'enabling environment' to respond to the special needs a student might have so that dignity, self-reliance and active participation in the community are ensured.
+This includes limitations/ restrictions on the College's resources and the College's ability to provide appropriate educational outcomes for a student with significant and severe barriers to learning. o An approach has been followed which is conducive to open communication and problem-solving, and which is free from discrimination. • The decision that participation in the College's educational context is not possible is made in consultation with professionals working with the student, and consideration of the recommendations by these professionals for school placement is noted.
 This includes recommendations from psycho-educational assessments made by educational psychologists, for example.

-Approved by the Learning and Teaching Committee and College Executive Committee: 20 March 2018 Amended: 26 November 2021
+Addendum approved by the Learning and Teaching Committee: 20 March 2018 Approved by the College Executive Committee: 7 April 2018